Binghui99/ZEST/README.md

 - `x`: WINDOWS x WINDOW_LENGTH x FEATURES.
 This is a long list of windows, where each window consists of consecutive packets for one IoT device.
 - `y`: WINDOWS x 1 x CLASSES.
 This is a long list of labels, in one-hot encoding format.

+## Supervised learning: IoT device classification

+Train a Bi-LSTM on the packet windows.
+Learn to classify windows into IoT classes.

+### Usage

+- Make sure you have previously generated the window dataset
+- The training is implemented in `train_from_npz.ipynb`
+- The model checkpoints can be stored in a configurable folder
+- In Google Colab, make sure you activate a GPU and high RAM, using the "Runtime" -> "Change runtime type" menu

 # ZEST Code

 This is the main code for our ZEST framework